SymTrkl/emoji/README.md

 I butcher emoji.
 Like, a lot.
 Now I'm bothering to actually save them in one place.

+Importable archives of each category can be found [in this release](https://github.com/SymTrkl/emoji/releases/tag/importable), the files are updated when I add new ones.
+Other [releases](https://github.com/SymTrkl/emoji/releases) have importable archives for various individual updates.

 *(The high res versions of the older ones no longer exist, so that directory is very incomplete.)*

 Blobfox emojis are distributed under the Apache 2.0 license.
 All others are distributed under a Creative Commons Attribution Noncommercial Share-Alike 4.0 (CC BY-NC-SA 4.0) license.